 EOPS is a state-funded program that serves students from low-income, educationally disadvantaged backgrounds.
 Services include academic, career, and personal counseling, peer mentoring, financial aid advising, scholarship information, transfer assistance, grant checks and other support services.

 The CARE component offers additional grants and/or services to full-time students who are single parents, AFDC recipients, and have at least one child under the age of fourteen.
 Participants must qualify for financial aid.

 Learning Communities provide linked classroom experiences to help students establish a strong academic foundation.
 In a Learning Community, a group of students takes courses together, becoming a support network for each other and with the participating teachers.
 Students use discipline area texts in the reading class to develop reading skills using meaningful materials.
+One such community is Umoja ASTEP.
 (Also see BC Class Schedule)

 The Grace Van Dyke Bird Library hosts a series of research workshops each semester to help students learn how to conduct research properly and succeed in their courses.